RITUTIWARI3003/Smart-Contact-Manager/README.md

 * User Authentication: Security is a top priority, and the project incorporates user authentication and authorization mechanisms.
 Users can register, log in, and access their personal contact list securely.

-* Search and Filtering: The contact manager supports quick and efficient searching and filtering of contacts based on various attributes like name, email, or phone number.

 * Contact Categories: Users can categorize contacts into different groups or categories, enabling them to organize and manage contacts more effectively.

-* Sorting and Pagination: To handle large contact lists, the application supports sorting and pagination, ensuring a smooth browsing experience for users.
+* Pagination: To handle large contact lists, the application supports sorting and pagination, ensuring a smooth browsing experience for users.

 * Data Validation and Error Handling: Robust data validation is implemented to maintain data integrity, and user-friendly error handling provides informative messages to users in case of any issues.

-* User-Friendly Interface: The application is designed with a focus on user experience, featuring an intuitive and responsive interface that is easy to navigate and interact with.
-* Responsive Design: The application is optimized for different screen sizes and devices, making it accessible from desktops, tablets, and smartphones.